 The Fire Authority gave approval on 16 February 2015 to completely refurbish Aston Fire Station, which is a listed building with English Heritage.
-A lot of work has taken place with Architects and Heritage England to develop a sympathetic redevelopment of the site.
+Work has taken place with Architects and Heritage England to develop a sympathetic redevelopment of the site.